UN climate fund gears up to deploy cash after Japan inks pledge

 The fund has a goal of allocating half of its resources for emissions-reducing projects and half for efforts to protect people from climate change impacts such as extreme weather and rising seas.

-A recent analysis identified under-funded areas that could maximise the GCF’s impact - in particular, investments in efficient and resilient cities, land-use management and reducing the vulnerability of small islands, the fund said.
-(Reporting by Megan Rowling; editing by Laurie Goering)
+A recent analysis identified under-funded areas that could maximize the GCF’s impact - in particular, investments in efficient and resilient cities, land-use management and reducing the vulnerability of small islands, the fund said.